 You can also specialize based on the specific services you provide.
 You might specialize in services like market analysis, lead generation, marketing automation software, social media, or product vs services marketing.

-5. Decide Between a Firm or Independency
+5. Decide Between a Marketing Firm or Independency

 There are pros and cons to working with a firm or becoming an independent marketing consultant.
 Working for a firm provides stability, support from management and colleagues, and access to resources you may not otherwise know about.
 However, you’ll likely have to follow the firm’s guidelines for providing services, have a set schedule, and other restrictions that come with working on a team.